 RPA will become the most widely accepted insurance technology trend globally in 2019.
 Market research shows that the RPA market which was worth 443 million USD in 2017 is likely to accelerate to 1224 million USD by the end of 2021.

-As a result, a multitude of InsurTech companies are shifting to RPA to ensure superior automation of their operations and workflows.
+As a result, a multitude of InsurTech companies is shifting to RPA to ensure superior automation of their operations and workflows.
 RPA is one of the insurance industry’s biggest technology-based opportunities for 2019 and beyond.
 How?
 RPA facilitates the automation of repetitive processes across the entire IT infrastructure.
 This can help the insurance companies issue policies quite efficiently in very less time.
 Moreover, RPA can also eliminate hassles from the otherwise complex insurance cancellation process.

 2. Artificial Intelligence (AI):

 As the world becomes digital, insurance companies are investing in researching upon and integrating more technologically effective ways to make their customer’s life hassle-free.
 A recent and popular trend observed is the integration with Artificial Intelligence.
 The year 2019 will see more InsurTech companies complementing a considerable part of their decision-making with respect to structured data with AI data analytics and decision-making.

 Therefore, RPA and AI together will increase productivity, better compliance, improved accuracy, and shortened cycle times.

 3. Chatbots will be in the limelight:

 Chatbot Technology was a big hit in the InsurTech industry in the year 2017-18.
 The survey report of the Global Trends Study for 2017 reveals that $124 million per insurer on an average is invested in the Insurance industry using Chatbot technology.
-One of the reasons being that chatbots can easily store customer’s geographical and social data for customized interactions.
-Additional benefits with chatbots include a shortened waiting time, hassle-free claim settlements and seamless customer support.
+One of the reasons being that chatbots can easily store the customer’s geographical and social data for customized interactions.
+Additional benefits with chatbots include a shortened waiting time, hassle-free claim settlements, and seamless customer support.
 As a result, a good number of insurance companies have already begun investing their resources in this technology to facilitate personalized insurance coverage.